MichaIng/DietPi-Docs/docs/software/programming.md

 === "How to access the logs"

-    Logs can be viewed using next command:
+    The Docker is available after the installation.
+Docker logs can be accessed using next command:

     ```sh
     journalctl -u docker -u containerd